danielgtaylor/restish/docs/openapi.md

 ### Name

-You can override the default name for the API, operations, and params:
+You can override the default name for the API, operations, and parameters:

 ```yaml
 info: